maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

   <figcaption>十文字原展望台 Jumonji Viewpoint</figcaption>
 </figure>

-Ocean cities with mountains in its back always tend to be popular, let alone Beppu is one of the biggest onsen towns in entire Japan.
-We stayed at two properties in Beppu to enjoy the different scenery (city view / ocean view).
+Ocean cities with mountains in its back always tend to be charming, let alone Beppu is one of the biggest onsen towns in entire Japan.
+It's less popular than Atami only because it's in Kyushu - too far away from Tokyo.
+We stayed at two properties in Beppu to enjoy the different sceneries (city view / ocean view).

 <figure>
  <img alt="Rental Car" src="{{ site.baseurl }}/public/images/japan2020/beppu/3.jpg" />